 The National Certification Committee meets every month and votes on certification applications.
 Typically, it takes 30 to 90 days to be approved, and the process includes a $400 fee.
 Certification lasts for two years, and businesses can be recertified for a $200 fee.

-LGBT+ businesses should be aware that the NGLCC waives both fees if the applicant business joins an affiliate chamber, which also confers access to locally focused programming and opportunities.
+LGBTQ+ businesses should be aware that the NGLCC waives both fees if the applicant business joins an affiliate chamber, which also confers access to locally focused programming and opportunities.

-Advancing LGBT+ identity
+Advancing LGBTQ+ identity

 Evenson also stressed the leadership role that LGBTBEs can play.
 His company leads by example, working with other diverse businesses and bringing them into potential opportunities.

 “Becoming certified is something that’s really helping the next generation,” he said.
-“There’s value in becoming a company that younger LGBT+ companies can look to and [help them] understand why we made the decisions we did.”
+“There’s value in becoming a company that younger LGBTQ+ companies can look to and [help them] understand why we made the decisions we did.”